 Author Phillip Pack has been teaching AP Biology for over 20 years and that experience manifests in the answer explanations and multiple choice question strategies.

-5 Steps to a 5 AP Biology, 2018 Edition by Mark Anestis and Kellie Ploeger Cox
+5 Steps to a 5: AP Biology 2019 Elite Student Edition by Mark Anestis and Kellie Ploeger Cox

 Our clients speak very favorably of the 5 Steps series and this book certainly delivers.
 The tests are very closely calibrated to the actual AP test and its content is well organized to help you quickly brush up on the content memorization.

-Two full-length practice exams accompany hundreds of additional multiple-choice and free-response practice questions as well as test taking advice and a solid review of the material covered on the AP biology test.
+This is a comprehensive study tool.
+(Hence we don’t object to “Ultimate” in its title.)
+Three full-length practice exams accompany 462 flash cards and 600 additional multiple-choice and free-response practice questions as well as test taking advice and a solid review of the material covered on the AP biology test.

-Barron’s AP Calculus with CD-ROM, 14th Edition by David Bock, Dennis Donovan and Shirley Hockett
+Barron’s AP Calculus: With 8 Practice Tests, 15th Edition by Dennis Donovan, David Bock and Shirley Hockett

 This hefty study guide covers both Calculus AB and Calculus BC and contains four full practice exams for each.
 Barron’s has produced some good study guides, but this may be their best.
 We recommend this book for all AP Calculus students who are struggling a bit and need the additional content explanations.

-5 Steps to a 5 AP Calculus AB, 2018 Edition by William Ma
+5 Steps to a 5: AP Calculus AB 2020 Elite Student Edition by William Ma

-This is another easy-to-follow guide in the 5 Step series with high quality practice tests.
-Be sure to order this book (or any AP book for that matter) early.
+This is another easy-to-follow guide in the 5 Step series with four high quality practice tests — two in the book and two more online — as well as flashcards, games, diagnostic tests, etc. Be sure to order this book (or any AP book for that matter) early.

 Be Prepared for the AP Calculus Exam by Mark Howell and Martha Montgomery